Cat pee and that unwelcoming stinking carpeted floor is a never-ending problem for many cat owners.

 You can also use it for masking textures before painting.

 How to Use Kilz Paint to Eliminate Cat Urine Smell?

 Well, I will not guarantee whether using the paint will help you get rid of the smell or not.

-Because it may depend on several factors like what cat you own, how strong is the urine smell, what other ways have you tried out, etc
+Because it may depend on several factors like what cat you own, how strong the urine smell, what other ways you have tried out, etc

 I will tell you here exactly about the steps I followed and how they helped me…